-We recommend listening to this with headphones, quietly with the volume turned down low.
+We recommend listening to this with headphones, quietly, for the best experience with this audiobook.

 Ansgar Allen